 Flour - If no self-rising flour is available, you can use plain flour.
-General rule is to add 2 tsp of baking powder for every 150 g of plain flour.
-However, in this recipe, 3 tsp of baking powder in total, with plain flour, will be enough.
+General rule is to add 2 teaspoon of baking powder for every 150 g of plain flour.
+However, in this recipe, 3 teaspoon of baking powder in total, with plain flour, will be enough.
 Whole-wheat/ wholemeal flour will also work, with added baking powder.

 Soft light brown sugar - You can use any brown sugar to make these blueberry banana muffins.
 My go-to is always soft light brown sugar, but demerara, dark brown and muscovado sugars will work too.
 The muffins may just turn out a bit darker if you use darker sugar, that's all.